What is GST annual return?

 It is a compilation of all monthly/quarterly returns (GSTR-1, GSTR-2A, GSTR-3B) filed during that calendar year.
 This return facilitates comprehensive data reconciliation for complete open disclosures.

-GSTR-9C is a reconciliation document that must be filed by all GST-registered taxpayers whose annual revenue exceeds Rs.2 crore.
+GSTR-9C is a reconciliation document that must be filed by all GST-registered taxpayers, whose annual revenue exceeds Rs.
+2 crore.
 A Chartered Accountant or Auditor must audit the registered person’s books of accounts.
-The reconciliation statement is the correlation between the taxpayer’s audited financial statements and the annual return GSTR-9 that has already been filed.
+The reconciliation statement is the correlation between the taxpayer’s audited financial statements and the filed annual GSTR-9 return.

-A business owner whose registration has been terminated or withdrawn must file GSTR-10.
-This return, also known as a final return, must be filed within three months of the termination date or closure order, whichever comes first.
+A business owner whose GST registration got terminated or has been withdrawn must file GSTR-10.
+This return is also known as a final return.
+The business owner must file GSTR-10 return within three months from termination date or closure order, whichever is earlier.

-GSTR-11 is the return that individuals who have been given a Unique Identity Number (UIN) must file to receive a GST reimbursement for products and services purchased in India.
-UIN is a classification created for international diplomatic missions and embassies that are not taxable in India to acquire a tax refund.
+GSTR-11 is the return that individuals who have been given a Unique Identity Number (UIN) must file to receive GST reimbursement for products and services, purchased in India.
+UIN is a classification, created for international diplomatic missions and embassies that are not taxable in India to receive a tax refund.